Revised November 1, 2016

-The County of Sacramento is committed to providing employees and the public, including individuals with disabilities, access to Web-based information and services either directly through the Web or through alternative channels.
+The County of Sacramento is committed to providing employees and the public, including individuals with disabilities, access to web-based information and services either directly through the web or through alternative formats.

 This document states the Web Accessibility Policy for the County of Sacramento in the continued commitment to provide equal access to government services for individuals with disabilities.